-1. Seek confirmation of the order/command/ instruction that you believe violates your religious liberties.

-2. Ask for the order/command/instruction in writing.

-3. Request an accommodation of your sincerely held religious beliefs.

-4. Contact your endorser for guidance.

-5. Contact your senior chaplain, military attorney, or member of your command for guidance.

-6. Contact Liberty Institute for free legal guidance and help at LibertyInstitute.org/pages/ request-legal-help-for-military or call toll-free at 1-800-259-9109 (all communications are confidential).
+- Seek confirmation of the order/command/ instruction that you believe violates your religious liberties. - 2.
+Ask for the order/command/instruction in writing. - 3.
+Request an accommodation of your sincerely held religious beliefs. - 4.
+Contact your endorser for guidance. - 5.
+Contact your senior chaplain, military attorney, or member of your command for guidance. - 6.
+Contact First Liberty for free legal guidance and help at FirstLiberty.org/request-legal-help or call toll-free at 1-800-259-9109 (all communications are confidential).

-COMPLETE FAQs FOR Military religious rights
+COMPLETE FAQS FOR MILITARY RELIGIOUS RIGHTS